 - many entities are tracked in the same context

-- large graphs remain attached unnecessarily
+- large graphs remain attached without a reason

 - change detection runs over a large tracked set